SheLovesCode/StudyGroupWebApp/documentation/Coding Review Guide/Coding review guide.md

 ## Respect (Mentoring)

 * (Reviewer) Leave comments that help a developer learn something new.(if comment is purely educational, but not critical to meeting the standards described in this document, prefix it with “Nit: “ or otherwise indicate that it’s not mandatory for the author to resolve it).
+* (Reviewee) checks comments and answers with the actions they  are going to take and inform the (Reviewer) when the actions are done.

 ## Principle